lab596/civiform/Data-versioning-model.md

 The Address Question is updated

-Because the Question is associated with the ACTVIE version the data is copied forward into a new row
+Because the Question is associated with the ACTVIE version the data is copied forward into a new row revision

 questions
 | id | name | description |